MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

     <li>As a user, I want to a quiz that is responsive to all screen types.</li>
     <li>As a user, I want to be able to test my knowledge of the harry potter universe and know how I scored at the end of the quiz.</li>
     <li>As a user I want to know exactly what my score was in the quiz without confusion.</li>
-    <li>As a user who not tech savy, I want the quiz to be easy to navigate through and still be able to have as good of an experience as someone who knows how to navigate online better than me.</li>
+    <li>As a user who not tech savy, I want the quiz to be easy to navigate through and still be able to have as good an experience as someone who knows how to navigate online better than me.</li>
         <li>As a user who doesn't understand websites, I want to easily know what answer I got wrong and right, and how many questions I still have to answer
     </li>
     <li>As a user who is new to the Harry Potter universe, I want to know what the correct answer is before even when I have answered the questions wrong.</li>